 Cup Blow: fill one cup with a little water, then stack the 2nd paper cup inside the one with water.
 Leave a 3rd empty cup close to the stack with a little distance in between.
 The challenge is to blow the 2nd cup inside the one with water into the 3rd cup.
 This is a fun activity to learn about air dynamics and forces.
 You can check out this video to see what it is like and tips and tricks.

 Materials needed: 3 same paper cups, a little water

-Swimming Contest: draw some fun characters on a shallow plate with a dry erase marker.
+Swimming Contest: draw some fun characters on a shallow plate with a dry-erase marker.
 Any character should be fine, like a boy, a spider, or a balloon.
 The key is to make sure all parts of the character are connected.
 After the drawing is dry, fill the plate with some water so the character is completely submerged under water.
 Within a minute, you will see the character start floating around.
 The challenge is to move the character to a pre-designated spot by blowing air through the straw.
 Check out this video, who used aluminum foil instead.
-The key for smooth running of the game is to use a dry erase marker to draw the character.
-From the feedback I got, it is best to get brand new ones.
+The key to the smooth running of the game is to use a dry-erase marker to draw the character.
+From the feedback I got, it is best to get brand-new ones.